Unsupervised Large Language Model Alignment for Information Retrieval via Contrastive Feedback

-Our objective is to optimize the policy model, i.e., the LLM, using contrastive feedback to generate responses that are desired in the context of IR.
-We achieve this through reinforcement learning, specifically with the PPO algorithm.
-We consider the Batched-MRR as the reward score for the entire response, and maximize it using the PPO algorithm.
-Consistent with prior study~\cite{ouyang2022training}, we also incorporate a term in the reward that penalizes the KL divergence between the optimized RL policy $\pi_{\phi}^{RL}$ with parameters $\phi$ and the original large language model $\pi$.
+\textbf{Optimization.} Our objective is to optimize the policy model, i.e., the LLM, using contrastive feedback to generate responses that are desired in the context of IR.
+We achieve this through reinforcement learning, specifically with the PPO~\cite{schulman2017proximal} algorithm.
+We consider the GRR as the reward score for the entire response, and maximize it using the PPO algorithm.
+Following prior study~\cite{ouyang2022training}, we also incorporate a term in the reward that penalizes the KL divergence between the optimized RL policy $\pi_{\phi}^{RL}$ with parameters $\phi$ and the original LLM $\pi$.
 The penalty term prevents the policy model from producing responses that diverge significantly from the vanilla LLM, thereby preserving the language capabilities of the policy model.
 The full reward $\mathcal{R}$ could be written as

-where $\beta$ is a hyper parameter that balances the Batched-MRR and penalty term.
+where $\beta$ is a hyper parameter that balances the GRR and penalty term.

-\textbf{Remarks.} RLHF~\cite{ouyang2022training} demonstrates that it is effective in aligning the outputs of LLMs with human preferences, providing valuable insights into alignment techniques of LLMs.
-However, RLHF requires a substantial amount of supervised preference data for training a reward model, which is challenging and expensive to get.
-In the RLCF framework, instead of directly using a reward model~\cite{ouyang2022training}, we employ a retrieval model to obtain a reward score by comparing documents within a batch.
-Notably, the documents within the same batch are highly similar.
-Figure~\ref{fig:ppo} illustrates that rewards in RLCF are obtained at the batch level, whereas in other frameworks like RLHF, rewards are obtained at the single document level.
-Additionally, the reward model in RLHF demands a substantial amount of human-labeled samples for training to obtain an effective reward score for aligning LLMs with a desired attribute.
-In contrast, our RLCF framework does not require any additional labeling.